-GOVERNOR’S OFFICE NEWS RELEASE: Governor’s veto list and rationale summaryPosted on Jul 12, 2016 in Latest News, Newsroom, Press Releases
+GOVERNOR’S OFFICE NEWS RELEASE: Governor’s veto list and rationale summaryPosted on Jul 12, 2016 in Latest Department News, Newsroom, Office of the Governor Press Releases

 HONOLULU – Gov. David Ige announced the vetoes of seven bills that were on his Intent to Veto list submitted to the State Legislature on June 27.
 The governor notified legislative leaders of the vetoes on Monday, July 11, a day before the July 12 deadline.

 SB 2077 Relating to Separation Benefits: This bill would have offered benefits to Hawai‘i Health Systems Corporation (HHSC) employees who are facing the abolishment of their positions or workforce restructuring at Maui Region hospitals due to the transition from a state operation to a private operation.

 RATIONALE: There are three primary reasons for this veto.

 - The Employees Retirement System (ERS) believes this bill jeopardizes its tax-qualified status because it allows the affected employees to choose between a lump-sum cash payment that is taxable as wages, and a special employer subsidized early retirement benefit.

 Under the IRS code, sections governing the state’s ERS plan, this is not permitted and therefore it threatens the plan’s tax-exempt status.

 - Affected employees were given a lump-sum cash payment upon separation from state service.
 However, the bill does not appropriate funds for this purpose.
 Nor does it provide authority to Hawai‘i Health Systems to make the payments.

 - Finally – the bill adds an additional unfunded liability of about $17.2 million to the ERS and $18.4 million to the Employer Union Benefits Trust fund (EUTF) to cover Maui employees separated from state service.